-For a child in special education, a removal or suspension for more than 10 school days is considered a change in placement.
-The removal can be 10 or more days
+For a child in special education, a removal or suspension for more than 10 school days (whether all at once or total over the school year) is considered a change in placement.

 At the meeting, the PPT must decide whether your child's behavior

 - was caused by or related to your child’s disability, or

 - happened because the school district did not carry out your child's IEP.

 The child’s parents, other members of the PPT, and school staff attend the manifestation determination meeting.
 You may invite a professional or a friend to support you.

 The school district must tell you in writing about the meeting at least 5 days ahead of time, along with a written statement telling you about your rights.
 The manifestation determination meeting is important.
 If you can’t go to the meeting, you have a right to call the school district and ask them to reschedule it.